Saint Athanasius Church

-First, the practice of the supernatural gifts during our liturgy is completely voluntary.
+First, the practice of the supernatural gifts during our order of service is completely voluntary.
 We encourage those moved by the Spirit to practice them in an orderly manner, but we do not compel anyone.

 Second, we believe that all persons water baptized in the name of the Father, the Son, and the Holy Spirit do receive and are indwelled by the Holy Spirit.
 We do not believe that it is necessary for salvation to exercise the supernatural gifts of the Holy Spirit, but we do believe that the Christian is neglecting the fullness of power and life freely available to him by resisting them.